webdott/articles/ckk6gzs07040jics18jy00v0a.md

 ### contextType

-This method of consuming Contexts is used on classes alone.
+This method of consuming Contexts is used in class components alone.
 It entails the `contextType` property of a class being assigned to the object created with `createContext()`.
 The current value of the Context can be referenced using `this.context`.
 I have made our *Home* page in our app the class component to demonstrate this.

 ``` JSX
 /* Home.js */